Slicer/Slicer/Docs/user_guide/modules/volumes.md

   This makes `LabelMap` checked by default.
 - C. Load the file as scalar volume, and then convert it to labelmap volume by clicking `Convert` button at the bottom of `Volume information` section

-If the goal is to load an image as labelmap volume so that it can be converted to segmentation, then there is simpler option available: choose `Segmentation` in `Description` column in `Add data...` window.
-This only available for nrrd and nifti images.
+If the goal is to load an image as labelmap volume so that it can be converted to segmentation, then simpler options available:
+- A. Choose `Segmentation` in `Description` column in `Add data...` window.
+This only works for nrrd and nifti images.
+- B. Sve the volume in nrrd file format and rename it to have `.seg.nrrd` extension, for example: `something.seg.nrrd`.
+This makes the file loaded as `Segmentation` by default.

 ### Load a series of png, jpeg, or tiff images as volume